CreevekCZ/eterny_task/README.md

 - timezone https://pub.dev/packages/timezone - Comprehensive timezone data and utilities for date/time handling.
 - json_serializable https://pub.dev/packages/json_serializable - Automatic JSON serialization code generation.
 - flutter_gen https://pub.dev/packages/flutter_gen - Asset code generation for type-safe access to assets and resources.

+## Known Issues and Space for improvements if the project was real
+- **Error Handling**: The app currently lacks comprehensive error handling.
+Implementing better error handling and user feedback for data loading and parsing errors would enhance robustness.
+- **Data**: If the provided JSON would be provided by the backend where I can comunicate with the developer team, I would suggest to change the JSON structure to be more consistent and easier to parse.
+For example, using a consistent format for boolean values and ensuring that all keys are valid JSON identifiers.
+- **Typing**: Some values are stored so if I could see more examples of the data, I would consider using more strongly typed values instead of strings.
+This would improve type safety and reduce the need for parsing and formatting.
+- **UI/UX**: Usage of Skeletonizer package is not implemented in the app.
+It would be a good idea to implement loading states for better user experience.
+Tables are not generally the best type of UI for mobile devices, so considering a more mobile-friendly design would be beneficial.